Overview

 On your home computer:

-- Generate an RSA private key using ssh-keygen (unless you have already created one).
+- Generate an ed25519 private key using ssh-keygen under your username:

 Enter a passphrase (leave empty for no passphrase).